 “The Knights of Columbus have a long history of supporting important projects in our community.
 There has been an outpouring of support for the new Providence Manor building and we are pleased to be more than halfway towards achieving our $50,000 goal.
 We know that with the continued support of our generous members and community that we will reach this goal,” said Pete Scott, Providence Manor Appeal Chairman and member of the Knights of Columbus.

 To date J.V.
-Cleary Assembly 857 Kingston, 9652 St Paul the Apostle Council Kingston, 11524 Blessed Sacrament Council Amherstview, 11725 St Daniel's Council South Mountain, 11886 Holy Name of Jesus Council Kingston Mills, and 12309 St Patricks Council, Railton have assisted in raising $33,182 of the initial $50K commitment
+Cleary Assembly 857 Kingston, 728 Frontenace Council Kingston, 7676 Good Shepherd Council Kingston, 9652 St Paul the Apostle Council Kingston, 11524 Blessed Sacrament Council Amherstview, 11670 St Joesphs Kingston, 11725 St Daniel's Council South Mountain, 11886 Holy Name of Jesus Council Kingston Mills, and 12309 St Patricks Council, Railton have assisted in raising $85,977 of the $100K commitment

 Diocesan Director Sir Knight Allan DeBenedetti assisted by Archbishop Brendan O'Brien present the $50,000 commitment cheque on behalf of all Knights of Columbus in the Diocese of Kingston to the University Hospital Kingston Foundation in support of the Providence Manor Appeal.